 Violin, Piano, City Strings, Mariachi Victoria

-Analia is a classical and Afro-Latin vocalist based in Los Angeles, California.
+Analia is a classical and Afro-Latin vocalist based in Carlsbad, California.
 As a researcher, she is interested in mariachi music direction and education, Afro-Cuban vocal styles in the 1930’s and Afro-Peruvian jazz music of the 1970’s.
-Her M.A. in Afro-Latin vocal performance at Cal State LA is currently in progress.
+Her M.M. is in Afro-Latin from Cal State LA.
 She is also co-founder of Mariachi Mar y Sol and was a Spanish and Music educator for the Montessori Charter Schools of Flagstaff Arizona.